Amanda Leduc: Awards

 In 2015, Leduc was a finalist for the Thomas Morton Memorial Prize in Fiction.
 Leduc's short story, "All This, and Heaven Too", was long-listed for the 2019 CBC short story prize.
 Disfigured was nominated for a 2021 Aurora Award in the category Best Related Work and was nominated in the non-fiction category at the 28th annual Hamilton Literary Awards.
 It was also nominated in the non-fiction category at the 2020 Governor General's Literary Awards.
 The Centaur's Wife was a finalist for the Ontario Library Associations' 2022 Evergreen Awards.

-Her novel Wild Life was longlisted for the 2025 Giller Prize.
+Her novel Wild Life was longlisted for the 2025 Giller Prize, and for the Carol Shields Prize for Fiction in 2026, and shortlisted for the 2026 Sunburst Award for Excellence in Canadian Literature of the Fantastic.